DevOps-Abz/ecs-fargate-terraform/README.md

 ---

 **Challenge:**
-While testing the deployment pipeline, I forgot to manually destroy the infrastructure after once i was done testing.
-As humans we are prone to forget, relying on manual cleanup can easily lead to unnecessary cloud costs.
+Humans are prone to forget.
+While testing the deployment pipeline, I forgot to destroy the infrastructure after testing the deployment, which can easily lead to unnecessary cloud costs.

 **Solution:**
-As a solution, I introduced a timed delay followed by a terraform destroy command, ensuring that the infrastructure would be automatically removed after a fixed period.
-The pipeline meant that all provisioned resources were automatically removed even if I forgot.
-This practice is fine when testing.
-However you never ever want to automate terraform destroy for a production environment.
+I added a timed delay in the deploy.yaml script in order for terraform to destroy infrastructure if forgotten (after testing).
+This is useful for testing purpose, but never for production environment.

 ### Future improvements